lisa-lumos/designing-data-intensive-applications/README.md

 - How they are appropriate to different situations

 ## 3. Storage and Retrieval
-- Storage engines
+- The internals of storage engines
-- How databases arrange data on disk so that we can retrieve it efficiently
+- How databases lay out data on disk so that we can retrieve it efficiently

 ## 4. Encoding and Evolution
 - Formats for data encoding (serialization)